+Artificial intelligence and talent acquisition are becoming more synonymous with each passing day.
 AI is changing the way organizations engage with candidates.
 It’s reshaping the work of recruiters, too.
 About half (51%) of employers are already using artificial intelligence in recruiting, according to a new report by Modern Hire.
-If you’re trying to define AI’s role in your hiring strategy, read on for answers about this technology and the hiring evolution that it’s driving.
+If you’re trying to define artificial intelligence and talent acquisition in your hiring strategy, read on for answers about this technology and the hiring evolution that it’s driving.

 Automation of recruiting tasks can be accomplished without the use of AI.
 However, as AI advances, it is being applied more and more often to enhance both the performance of automation and the experience for candidates, recruiters and hiring managers who are using it.

-What are the top uses of artificial intelligence in the recruiting process?
+Artificial intelligence and talent acquisition: what are the top uses of AI in the recruiting process?

 Recruiters are using AI most often at the front end of the hiring process to automate administrative tasks and free up their time for more strategic work.

 - 57% use AI for screening

 - 52% use AI for sourcing

 - 52% use AI for scheduling

 It’s worth noting that AI is not yet widely used for recruiting tasks that involve in-depth decision making.